 Being aware of heat stroke when we exercise:

 To prevent heat stroke from occurring is to identify it when it’s happening.
 One of the first signs of heatstroke can be fainting and the core body temperature rising to above 104 degrees fahrenheit.
 As mentioned above, some of the most obvious signs of heatstroke are feeling nauseous or sick to your stomach.
 People may also feel like vomiting and experience a throbbing headache.

-How to prevent heat stroke from occurring when we exercise?
+Tips on how to prevent heat stroke from occurring during exercise:

-Continue to drink whilst you exercise, as a general guideline it is recommended that you drink half a liter of water 2 to 3 hours before exercising and another 200 milliliters during your warm-up (or 20 to 30 minutes before exercising).
+- Carry a cool water bottle when exercising and continue to drink whilst you exercise.
+As a general guideline, it is recommended that you drink half a liter of water 2 to 3 hours before exercising and another 200 milliliters during your warm-up (or 20 to 30 minutes before exercising).
 After this, it is advised that you drink around half a liter every 10 to 20 minutes during exercise, and 200 milliliters of water 30 minutes after you begin exercising.

 Our Physios are able to provide additional advice as to how you can effectively maintain and improve your fitness routine during the warmer months.
 Find your nearest Core Physio practice today.